-Happy Scale supports having multiple profiles.
-If you've synced your devices, but they aren't showing the same data, it's possible that you're still looking at the profiles that originated on each device.
-Try tapping the "Logout" button in the upper–left, and look if there are multiple profiles listed.
+If you recently synced two devices, but they are not showing the same data, then you may be looking at two different user profiles.
+Try tapping the "Logout" button in the upper–left, and see if there are multiple profiles listed.

 If you still experience issues, please contact Happy Scale Support.